Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Ideation/Project Refinement/Refined Project Ideas.md

 ## Optimised Settlement Expansion

 Build models of under-developed settlements expanding into one another, and how that open up new connectivity options.
 Isolate key nodes in the system and implement Markov chains to predict major infrastructure points.

+## Necessary Steps

+1. Determine whether these sorts of models already exist and for a particular region
+2. Identify a particular case study where it work make sense to model this kind of grow